 Samantha Durrance joined the Southern Regional Education Board in 2017 as a policy analyst for early childhood through middle grades.
 Her experience includes teaching middle school mathematics and leading the student support team at an elementary school.
 Samantha holds a Master of Arts in Teaching from Emory University and a Master of Public Policy from Georgia State University.

-Paula Egelson joined the Southern Regional Education Board in September 2010 as director of research to the school improvement team.
+Paula Egelson is the division director of research and accountability.
+She joined the Southern Regional Education Board in September 2010 as director of research to the school improvement team.
 She brings more than 35 years of experience as a K-12 educator, director of reading and school improvement, and senior research analyst.
 While at SREB, Paula has co-authored research and policy publications on preparing principals to be more effective and improving the quality of career and technical teacher preparation.